reedessick/OmegaScan_scheduler/README.md

   - bin/omegaScan_scheduler.py
     - The main scheduling script.
 This actually performs data discovery and formats the output directories, launching and managing child processes.
 Several submission modes are possible:
         - submission through condor (currently does not allow tracking of spawned processes after submission)
-        - submission to the local node (can either wait for processes to finish and ensure sucess or ``orphan'' them after forking)
+        - submission to the local node (can either wait for processes to finish and ensure sucess or ''orphan'' them after forking)
     - Supports annotation within GraceDb using standard tags (hardcoded)

   - bin/is_lvalert_alive.sh